AdobeDocs/experience-platform.en/help/edge/solution-specific/iab-tcf/overview.md

 ## Audience Manager integration

-Adobe Audience Manager (AAM) also has support for IAB TCF 2.0 which enables customers to evaluate, honor, and forward user privacy choices to downstream partners.
+Adobe Audience Manager (AAM) also has support for IAB TCF 2.0 which enables you to evaluate, honor, and forward customer privacy choices to downstream partners.
 For more information, read the documentation on [Sending Data to Audience Manager](../audience-manager/audience-manager-overview.md).

 >[!TIP]
 >